By Aman Brar

 One company suffering from the staffing shortage was Premise Health, which works with more than 280 employer partners and provides healthcare for millions.
 In order to overhaul their recruiting process, Premise Health partnered with Jobvite to better engage with tough-to-reach talent and improve the candidate experience throughout the hiring funnel.

-Software that offers both a candidate relationship management (CRM) system and an applicant tracking system (ATS) can amplify your team’s recruiting efforts.
+Software, such as Arya Pulse by Leoforce, that offers both a candidate relationship management (CRM) system and an applicant tracking system (ATS) can amplify your team’s recruiting efforts.
 Utilizing this advanced technology allows campaigns and programs to be more successful because the content is actually reaching the audience it was designed for.
 For example, creating an audience plan specifically for nurses can ensure that your application process is optimized for nurses, the content shared is relevant to nurses, and your outreach channels will find them where they are.

 Create a Veteran Hiring Program